SolracUihc/solracuihc.github.io/README.md

 **Support of Local Audio Added**
 * Local audio is put within `backend/res/<file_name>.mp3`, which is referred in `MIR/songData.json` as `res/<file_name>.mp3`.

+**Consistent Speed of Boxes**
+* In `MIR/js/3DAnimation.js`, every motion change is now updated with a factor of `timeDiff` within `updateBoxes()`, which ensures that the boxes move at the same speed regardless of the frame rate.

 ## Setting Up Backend